mastavtsev/NLP-CLR-LogAnalyzer/README.md

 # NLP-CLR-LogAnalyzer
-NLP-Based .NET CLR Event Logs Analyzer tool designed to analyze patterns and anomalies in .NET CLR application logs
+NLP-Based .NET CLR Event Logs Analyzer tool designed to analyze patterns and anomalies in .NET CLR application logs.
+Developed using Python, this tool supports multiple abstraction levels for pattern detection and utilizes an SQLite database for efficiency of anomaly detection algorithm.
+A key component of the tool is a model based on the BERT architecture, specifically SqueezeBERT, which was trained from scratch to be used in anomaly detection.
+This demonstration highlights the effective application of NLP techniques in case of analyzing the .NET CLR runtime environment logs.